-In contrast, Ash and our lab team have been testing and reviewing dishwashers for years.
-Along the way, they've regularly uncovered the best models, exposed serious shockers and even cooked dinner in a dishwasher (honey soy salmon!).
+Ashley and our lab team have been testing and reviewing dishwashers for years.
+Along the way, they've regularly uncovered the best dishwasher models, exposed serious dishwasher shockers and even cooked dinner in a dishwasher (yes, really – honey soy salmon!).

-So you can learn from past mistakes, Ash outlines the everyday errors to avoid and shares his invaluable advice for saving time, money and water.
+So that you can learn from others' mistakes, Ashley outlines the everyday errors to avoid and shares his invaluable advice for saving time, money and water.

 1. Pre-rinsing dirty dishes

-We're all guilty of giving our dishwasher a helping hand with a generous pre-rinse under the tap first.
-But get ready for a revelation – Ash says it's unnecessary and might even result in dirtier dishes at the end of the wash.
-Mind blown.
+We're all guilty of giving our dishwasher a helping hand by doing a generous pre-rinse under the tap first.
+But get ready for a revelation: Ashley says it's unnecessary and might even result in dirtier dishes at the end of the wash.

-"Not only does pre-rinsing push your water consumption way up, it can actually trick your dishwasher into thinking your plates are cleaner than they are," explains Ash.
+"Not only does pre-rinsing push your water consumption way up, it can actually trick your dishwasher into thinking your plates are cleaner than they are," explains Ashley.

 Pre-rinsing can actually trick your dishwasher into thinking your plates are cleaner than they areAshley Iredale, CHOICE dishwasher expert